ucd-cepb/textnet/README.md

 # COLLABORATOR PROJECT_NAME Project

-This repository contains code for COLLABORATOR's PROJECT_NAME project.
-The project is PROJECT_DESCRIPTION.
-The goal of our collaboration is PROJECT_GOAL.
+This repository contains code for Tyler Scott and Elise Zufall's Text-Based Network Extraction project.
+The project is to extract relationships between entities based on their co-occurrence within sentences of a text document.
+The goal of our collaboration is to provide these tools in an open-source package in R for social scientists and other users.

 Links: